sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/user-guide.md

 ---
 layout: default
-title: User Guide
+title: "DEPRECATED: User Guide (v1.0 firmware)"
-nav_order: 5
+nav_order: 11
 nav_exclude: true
 parent: SidecarTridge TOS
 ---

+{: warning}
+This is a deprecated version of the User Guide for the SidecarTridge TOS emulator with firmware version 1.0.
+Upgrade to the latest firmware version and refer to the [latest User Guide](/sidecartridge-tos/user-guideV2/) for the most up-to-date information.

 # User Guide
 {: .no_toc }